latte-central/latte-tutorial/src/latte_tutorial/ch01_front_matter.clj.md

 and logic on a computer.
 It's far from being the most advanced proof assistance technology but it still provides some interesting features.

-**Remark**: The double *TT* of LaTTe is also looking like Π the Greek capital letter Pi, which is one of the very few constructors of the type theory used by LaTTe, a very simple dependently typed lambda-calculus.
+**Remark**: The double *TT* of LaTTe intentioanally looks like Π the Greek capital letter Pi, which is one of the very few constructors of the type theory used by LaTTe.
 This will be explained, at least superficially, in the tutorial.

 The basic activity of a proof assistant user is to: